EternalSirius/doanhnn.github.io/opensource.md

 [[Link](https://unic-cass.github.io)]

 This cool website is a good start for hardware-design beginners.
-It introduces both the analog and digital design flow using the opensoure toolsand the Skywater 130nm PDK.
+It introduces both the analog and digital design flow using the opensoure tools and the Skywater 130nm PDK.

 ### EDAS Tool Example